 How to read your gas meter and electricity meter

-Usually your gas and electricity meter have the same style of display.
+Your gas and electricity meter tend to have the same style of display.
 It’s just the numbers that are different.

 Remember that gas is measured in cubic feet or metres and electricity is measured in kWh.